jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/focus.rst

 * You're using the dVRK software **rev 1.6** or above
 * You have connected to the camera focus cable to the MTML controller.
-  If you're connecting the endoscope focus unit to another controller and you can't find the corresponding configuration file in ``sawIntuitiveResearchKit/share/io``, feel free to create one and contribute it back to the community
+  If you're connecting the endoscope focus unit to another controller, and you can't find the corresponding configuration file in ``sawIntuitiveResearchKit/share/io``, feel free to create one and contribute it back to the community